Global Well-posedness of the Relativistic Boltzmann Equation: Introduction

 We would like to mention some results on the Newtonian Boltzmann equation.
 Under a uniform bound assumption in a strong Sobolev space, Desvillettes-Villani \cite{Desvillettes-V} obtained an almost exponential decay rate of large amplitude solutions to the global Maxwellian.
 The result has been recently improved by Gualdani, Mischler and Mouhot \cite{Gualdani} to a sharp exponential time decay rate.
 On the other hand, there are many studies on the global existence of small perturbation solutions to the Boltzmann equation, for instance, \cite{Guo1,Liu-Yang-Yu} by using the energy method, \cite{Guo2,Guo,Ukai-Yang} by using $L^2\cap L^\infty$ approach, and \cite{Xu-Yang,Strain2} for non-cutoff Boltzmann equation.
 For other interesting results, see \cite{B-Guo,Guo4,Guo5,Strain-Guo,Strain-Guo2,Guo6,Villani1} and the references therein.
 Finally, we mention some results on the Newtonian limit of the relativistic Boltzmann equation, see \cite{Calogero,Strain4,Speck} and the references therein.

-It is noted that, all the results in the perturbation framework mentioned above, the initial data are required to have small amplitude perturbation around the global Maxwellian.
-Recently, the authors \cite{DHWY} developed a new $L^\infty_xL^1_v\cap L^\infty_{x,v}$ approach, and proved the global existence and uniqueness of mild solutions to the Boltzmann equation in the whole space and torus for a class of initial data with bounded velocity-weighted $L^\infty$-norm under some additional smallness conditions on $L^1_xL^\infty_v$-norm as well as defect mass, energy and entropy.
-The purpose of this paper is to extend \cite{DHWY} to the relativistic Boltzmann equation, i.e. we consider the global existence and uniqueness of mild solution to the relativistic Boltzmann equation with large amplitude initial data.
+It is noted that the initial data in \cite{Strain} are required to have small amplitude perturbation in $L^{\infty}_{x,v}$-norm around the global Maxwellian.
+Recently, the authors \cite{DHWY} developed a new $L^\infty_xL^1_v\cap L^\infty_{x,v}$ approach, and proved the global existence and uniqueness of mild solutions to the Boltzmann equation in the whole space and torus for a class of initial data with bounded velocity-weighted $L^\infty$-norm under some smallness conditions on $L^1_xL^\infty_v$-norm as well as defect mass, energy and entropy.
+The purpose of this paper is to extend \cite{DHWY} to the relativistic Boltzmann equation, i.e. we consider the global existence and uniqueness of mild solution to the relativistic Boltzmann equation with bounded $L^\infty$-norm and some smallness conditions on $L^1_xL^\infty_p$-norm as well as on defect mass, energy and entropy.
 The main difficulty is that the collision kernel of the relativistic Boltzmann equation is much more complicated than the non-relativistic case.

 Now we begin to formulate our main results.
 Define a weight function

 and the perturbation

 then the relativistic Boltzmann equation \eqref{1.5} is rewritten as